 The Heritage Council will communicate their decision by:

-- writing to all parties involved in the Nomination Review
+- notifying all parties involved in the Nomination Review via the HCV Hub

 - publishing it on the Heritage Council website